 Hey, Good For You!

-Carrots have a tendency to dry out if over cooked.
+Carrots have a tendency to dry out if overcooked.
 Be careful not to bake too long, keep a keen eye on them.
-The ” data-wplink-url-error=”true”>coconut oil and yummy
+The olive oil or coconut oil and yummy maple syrup will help to hold in the moisture.
+Don’t walk away, everyone’s oven cooks either hotter or cooler up to you to adjust.

 Now for the Kale Chimichurri

 Chimichurri is an uncooked sauce.
 Per Wikipedia; it originated in Argentina and comes in green or red version.
 Chimichurri traditionally is made from parsley.
 It has a strong flavor profile of herbs, onion, and garlic.
-The sauces is base is usuallly olive oil.
+The sauce base is usually olive oil.
 I made it with both olive oil and broth.
 If you don’t want all the oil the broth alternative is just as good.

 Kale is the star of this chimichurri.
-What make this uncooked sauce stunning; the marrying of the flavors.
+What makes this uncooked sauce stunning; the marrying of the flavors.

 - Red Onion